php-dev-br/laravel-doc-pt-br/eloquent-relationships.md

 <a name="inserting-and-updating-related-models"></a>

-## Inserting and Updating Related Models
+## Inserting & Updating Related Models

 <a name="the-save-method"></a>